- Nevada Supreme Court Law Library

 West's NRS

 What is a digest?
 A digest organizes cases into major topics and narrower subtopics.
-They exist in books as well as online in fee-based services such as Westlaw and LexisNexis.
+They exist in books as well as online in fee-based services such as Westlaw and Lexis.
 While print digests are still published, they are not frequently used by legal researchers because such research is more efficiently performed online.
 As such, few libraries continue to purchase case law digests.
 If you happen to find yourself in a law library, please ask for assistance from a librarian on how to use case digests.